I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Dash’s gaze lingered, something unreadable flickering behind it.
 "A rare thing indeed."

-Her fingers curled around her teacup, the warmth grounding her.
+Her fingers curled around her teacup, the brew grounding her.
 She knew her mother had placed them together intentionally, just as surely as she knew Dash had already taken notice.
 Yet, if he found amusement in it, he kept it well concealed beneath that measured gaze.

 A flicker of movement caught Beatrice’s eye.
 Her mother of course was watching them with a pleased expression.